Most proper types of lighting for studying

 Lights for studying with a computer

-The majority of studying for the 21st century student is done – not in the library – but on the PC or laptop.
+The majority of studying for the 21st century student is done.
+Not in the library – but on the PC or laptop.
 The world and everything we want to know is available at the click of a mouse.
-But it’s imperative the lighting is right if you’re doing a lot of computer work.
+But it’s imperative the proper types of lighting is right if you’re doing a lot of computer work.
 A few simple things you can do reduce the amount of glare from your computer screen are:

 - keep the monitor away from the window.
 Positioning your monitor in front of a window can create contrasts and unseen areas on the screen.
 If you can’t move the monitor, put some curtains or shades up to reduce the amount of glare;